mattmaynes2/aria/reports/research/02-AutomationSystems.md

 In order to use the API approval from INSTEON is required.
 Applying for an API key is done through the INSTEON website.

-###### Limitations

-In order to use the API an INSTEON Hub is required also adding new INSTEON devices to a network still require configuration through the INSTEON App.

 ### Third Party Support